 I often use public transportation services.
 Sometimes I have a good opinion of the service provider and sometimes I do not.
 I develop my opinion of service offerings based on the experience I have when I use the services offerings.
 For example, if I travel on a train that is dirty and doesn’t smell very good, then I am likely to judge the service offerings in a poor light.
 As a passenger, I am expecting to arrive at my destination so I am not going to develop my opinion of the services based on whether or not I arrive.
 Instead, I develop my opinion on the overall experience I had while traveling to my destination.
 If I have a poor experience, I will probably try to find another way to get to my destination even if it takes longer and costs more money.

 When providing IT services to end-users, it is important to understand that end-users expect that IT services will be delivered much like I expected my train to arrive at its destination.
+If a user has to wait for the IT system to work or keep encountering errors then they aren’t going to have a very good user experience.
+It’s when this happens that a business may need to go to someone like fivenines to be able to have effect IT support that improves the experience for end-users.
 Therefore, end-users will judge the quality of IT services based on their experience while using IT support.
+You’ll want the IT service to be of the standard that IT companies in Melbourne supply for satisfied customers that have faster internet and securely managed network services.
 For example, imagine a process is published offering a way to request a laptop through a self-service portal.
 If the interface is difficult to navigate, or if the automated process fails to deliver the asset in the time it was promised, then you might find your end-users searching for other ways to fulfill their asset requests.
+Therefore you will need to perhaps start looking for different IT support companies such as Netstar and others.

 Unhappy end-users reflects poorly on the IT department.
 Without the support of the end-users, your ITSM solution will not be successful.